Beatrice Dawson

 Beatrice Dawson (26 January 1908 – 16 April 1976), nicknamed "Bumble" in the entertainment world, was a British costume designer.
 She was nominated for an Academy Award and three BAFTA Awards.
 Her frequent collaborator Dirk Bogarde stated that 'Bumble was one of the very best'.

 Dawson trained at the Slade School of Art in London, and Chelsea Polytechnic.
 Originally planning to be a fine art painter, Dawson then turned her hand to design and established a jewellery and accessories workshop, and supplied costume jewellery to the film Caesar and Cleopatra (1945).
 From these connections, started her career designing for stage, with her first professional job being The Duchess of Malfi at the Haymarket Theatre in 1945.

 Dawson moved into the British film industry in 1947.
 Her first film credit was the noir thriller Night Beat (1947).
 Her designs from this period were described as 'audacious and expressive' with her design work on Trottie True (1948) described as taking 'real risks with colour and historical verisimilitude'.
 Dawson worked for a range of British film companies including Two Cities, and dressed many of the industry’s leading stars of the 1950s including Dirk Bogarde, Jean Kent and Laurence Harvey.

 Dawson worked extensively in the 1950s and 1960s across a wide range of genres in films that showcased her versatility and 'fluent, meticulous designs'.
-Her screen credits include the literary adaptations The Importance of Being Earnest (1952) and The Pickwick Papers (1952), the teen drama Expresso Bongo (1959), the British social realism drama The L-Shaped Room (1962), and ensembles for Monica Vitti in Modesty Blaise (1966, uncredited).
+Her screen credits include the literary adaptations The Importance of Being Earnest (1952) and The Pickwick Papers (1952), the surrealist romance Pandora And The Flying Dutchman (1951), the teen drama Expresso Bongo (1959), the British social realism drama The L-Shaped Room (1962), and ensembles for Monica Vitti in Modesty Blaise (1966, uncredited).

 Dawson was responsible for women’s costumes in The Prince and the Showgirl (1957), a period film set in 1911, which included designs for leading star Marilyn Monroe, while the men's costumes for were designed by Roger Furse.
 In a promotional interview for the film, Dawson described how she avoided putting Monroe in a corset to preserve the actor's distinctive walk, and explained how she dressed a busy ball scene as a 'bunch of roses', in many shades of pink, rose and cream, to avoid the clashes often seen in colour film of the period.
 For her designs, Dawson researched Edwardian costume plates at the London Library, and the Period Costume Museum at Eldrich Castle, where she examined original dresses to study their construction.